 Having good ventilation is the most important key to making any room feel fresher with good air.

 - When you’re done showering, make sure to open the windows and let the bathroom dry naturally.

 - If your bathroom doesn’t have a window, install an exhaust fan as an alternative.

 - Another option that you can consider is by using an air conditioner to keep the bathroom cool.
 Try to dehumidify the bathroom’s temperature under 50-degree celsius.

 (You may also love this: Minimalist Bathroom Ideas: 20+ Simple Ideas for Modern Home)

-As mentioned above that an exhaust fan can be a good option if you have a small ventilation feature to keep the air inside fresh.
+As mentioned above, an exhaust fan can be a good option to keep the air inside fresh.